JWST COSMOS-3D: Spectroscopic Census and Luminosity Function of [O III] Emitters at 6.75<z<9.05 in COSMOS: Discussion

-We conclude this section by extrapolating the relative cosmic variance for the \oiii\ LF at $6.75\!<\!z\!<\!7.5,7.50\!<\!z\!<\!9.05$ found in COSMOS-3D for a single NIRCam pointing ($\sim 254\%$), and a $2$x$2$ pointings mosaic ($\sim 122\%$).
+We conclude this section by extrapolating the relative cosmic variance for the \oiii\ $5008\ \AA$ LF at $6.75\!<\!z\!<\!7.5,7.50\!<\!z\!<\!9.05$ found in COSMOS-3D for a single NIRCam pointing ($\sim 268\%$), and a $2$x$2$ pointings mosaic ($\sim 134\%$).
 These large numbers illustrate the limited inferences that can be made from individual small field of view observations.
 Conversely, these can be viewed as an opportunity to identify even more massive overdensities than already found in existing contiguous grism surveys with a relatively small number of parallel observations distributed on the sky \citep[e.g. SAPPHIRES, POPPIES,][Kartaltepe in prep.]{Sun2025}.

-\subsection{Evolution of the \oiii\ LF parameters over Cosmic Time}
+\subsection{Evolution of the \oiii\ $5008\ \AA$ LF parameters over cosmic time}

-The improvement in the constraints on the \oiii\ LF Schechter parameters enables us to compare our results to studies of \oiii\ emitters at cosmic noon and later epochs.
-We show a compilation of the normalisation, typical luminosity and faint-end slope of the \oiii\ LF in Fig \ref{fig:o3_LF_evolution_redshift}.
-Our results show that the \oiii\ LF normalisation decreases smoothly between $z\sim 2$ and $z\sim 8$, whilst the knee of the LF remains roughly constant around $\log_{10}L_{\oiii}/[\rm{erg}\ \rm{s}^{-1}] \sim 43$.
+The improvement in the constraints on the \oiii\ $5008\ \AA$ LF Schechter parameters enables us to compare our results to studies of \oiii\ emitters at cosmic noon and later epochs.
+We show a compilation of the normalisation, typical luminosity and faint-end slope of the \oiii\ $5008\ \AA$ LF in Fig \ref{fig:o3_LF_evolution_redshift}.
+Our results show that the \oiii\ $5008\ \AA$ LF normalisation and decrease smoothly between $z\sim 2$ and $z\sim 6$ and then remains constant at $6<z<8$.
+By contrast $L^{*}_{[OIII] 5008}$ seems to reach a peak around $z\sim 6$ and then decline at higher redshift.
 Whilst the constraints on the faint-end slope are more scarce, there is no evidence for a significant evolution, in stark contrast with that found for the UV LF for the same redshift range \citep[e.g.][]{Bouwens2015}.
-The absence of evidence for an evolution of the \oiii\ LF faint-end slope is in agreement with results from lensed low-luminosity \oiii\ emitters detected in GLIMPSE \citep{Korber2025}.
-A potential decline in the typical luminosity might be present at $z\gtrsim 8$, but further observations after $z\sim 9,10$ are needed to conclude.
-However we caution against over-interpretation since the three parameters are still quite degenerate, with better constraints on the faint-end needed to make further progress (see Appendix \ref{app:full_O3}).
+The absence of evidence for an evolution of the \oiii\ $5008\ \AA$ LF faint-end slope is in agreement with results from lensed low-luminosity \oiii\ emitters detected in GLIMPSE \citep{Korber2025}.
+We caution against over-interpretation since the three parameters are still quite degenerate (see Appendix \ref{app:full_O3}) and better constraints on the faint-end are needed to make further progress.
 Unfortunately, cosmic variance will dominate in the small fields used for deep, faint-end measurements, making the combination of the bright-end and faint-end results difficult.